Advance Protector with CREDIT DISABILITY

 • Your Insured Member and Joint Insured sign the application for Advance Protector;

 • We receive the first premium from the credit union;

 • the application is approved by us; and

 • the Loan has been disbursed by you to the Insured Member.

-The information provided in this brochure is only a brief description of the insurance coverage.
+The information provided above is only a brief description of the insurance coverage.